danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 The trigram index was the most satisfying find, a real performance issue I'd been quietly noticing for years.
 The rest of the backlog is making its way through one PR at a time, as I have time.

 ## TODO
-* WIP edit (next up: Create the issues on GitHub)
-* link to Thoughtbot, mention Rails consultancy
 * conclusion - maybe focus on sort of like having a professional consultant review? emphasize not replacing human but a good starting point for improving code quality
 * tidy up spelling/grammar/line breaks on prompts, then somewhere add that prompts where cleaned up for that but otherwise are exactly what was typed